 Click here to learn the difference between Management and Entrepreneurship

 Another important feature in the discussion between consumer vs customer is that customers can also be businesses that purchase and then resell goods or merchandises.
 In such concern, they are only customers and not consumers of the goods they buy because they are reselling it to the consumer to ultimately utilise the product.
-So let’s understand in this article what is the things that make the word customer and consumer different from each other.
+So let’s understand in this article what are the points that make the word customer and consumer different from each other.

 Who is a Customer?